-- Only animals enrolled in the Dunn County Fair Meat Animal Project and sold at the auction are eligible to be entered in this class. - Results of the carcass placing will be at the Carcass Clinic. - Refer to the Dunn County Fair Meat Animal Project Rules for details - Follow all general regulations that might apply as found in the beginning of the fair book. - Check exhibit entry and judging times. - When completing your online fair entry, please complete only one Beef Carcass Class on the online fair entry form, selecting the category 1, 2, 3 or 4.
+- Only animals enrolled in the Dunn County Fair Meat Animal Project and sold at the auction are eligible to be entered in this class - Refer to the Dunn County Fair Meat Animal Project Rules for details - Follow all general regulations that might apply as found in the beginning of the fair book. - Check exhibit entry and judging times. - When completing your online fair entry, please complete only one Beef Carcass Class on the online fair entry form, selecting the category 1, 2, 3 or 4.
 The superintendent will adjust the entry after auction animals are selected.